We remain opposed to any unilateral changes to the SAS quote by either side.

 And he recalled his own journey into the abyss.

-The first submarine didn't work, then a dive at sixteen hundred meters had to be abandoned.
+Then a dive at 1,600 meters had to be abandoned.

-He explained they ended up launching five hours late because of electrical issues, which he suspects is to blame for the Titan Crew's current predicament.
+He explained they ended up launching five hours late because of electrical issues, which he suspects is to blame for the Titan crew's current predicament.

 I'm like, okay, that does not instill confidence.

-That they turned off everything to conserve energy to get to the point they were going to.
+They turned off everything to conserve energy to get to the point they were going to.

 So that's also a little bit nerve-wracking.